Vchitect/VBench/README.md

     ```

 ## :gem: Pre-Trained Models
-[Optional] Please download the pre-trained weights according to the guidance in the `model_path.txt` file for each model in the `pretrain` folder.
+[Optional] Please download the pre-trained weights according to the guidance in the `model_path.txt` file for each model in the `pretrained` folder.

 ## :bookmark_tabs: Prompt Suite